Quick Questions? Email us

 Teahouses/Lodges/GuesthoueslHotels

-The Kalinchowk Tour is a short and scenic tour offering magnificent mountain scenery, as well as the chance to play in the snow in winter.
+The Kalinchowk Tour is a short and scenic tour from Kathmandu offering magnificent mountain scenery, as well as the chance to play in the snow in winter.
 It is a trek and also a pilgrimage, making it unique for adventure seekers and spiritual travelers.

 You will hike through rhododendron forests and possibly encounter some birds and wildlife.
 The tour takes you through the conservation area of Gaurishankar, making it a great way to experience nature without having to go into the depths of the remote Himalayas.